kaledj/psily/README.md

 # psily
-A usefull reimplementation of the ps program.
+A useful reimplementation of the ps program.